OSGeo/PROJ/docs/source/usage/projections.rst

 Input units for parameters that can be understood to be either decimal degrees or radians are interpreted to be decimal degrees by convention.

-Explict specification of input units can be accomplished by adding the appropriate suffix to input values.
+Explicit specification of input units can be accomplished by adding the appropriate suffix to input values.